OctopusDeploy/blog/blog/2019-12/ultimate-guide-to-rolling-deployments/index.md

 ![](k8s-rolling-update.png)

 I will be demonstrating using [Minikube](https://minikube.sigs.k8s.io/).
-Minikube runs a single-node Kubernetes cluster inside a Virtual Machine (VM) on your laptop for.
-It's useful for people like me who are to try out Kubernetes or do some development with it.
+Minikube runs a single-node Kubernetes cluster inside a Virtual Machine (VM).
+It's useful for people like me who want to try out Kubernetes or do some development with it.

 Before you install Minikube, it's worth noting that there are some prerequisites for Windows: